 Within the United States the CDC states that 12.1% of women age 15-44 are having issues with fertility, so know you are not alone in this process and there are many skilled practitioners willing and able to help!
 The American Pregnancy Organization endorses acupuncture to help with issues of infertility by helping address “problems that affect fertility such as an under-functioning thyroid (hypothyroidism) or over-functioning thyroid (hyperthyroidism) as well as the potential effect of improved ovarian and follicular function.
 Additionally, acupuncture can increase blood flow to the endometrium, helping to facilitate a thick, rich lining.”

-If you are using acupuncture in conjunction with fertility treatments- acupuncturists will tend not to place needles in your lower abdominal area after transfer or insemination.
-There are also 6 contraindicated acupuncture points which will be avoided when the patient is pregnant.
+If you are using acupuncture in conjunction with fertility treatments then the acupuncturists will tend not to place needles in your lower abdominal area after transfer or insemination.
+There are 6 contraindicated acupuncture points which will be avoided when the patient is pregnant.
 These points are as follows; Gallbladder 21, Stomach 12, Large Intestine 4, Spleen 6, Bladder 60, Bladder 67 as well as any points on the lower abdomen.

 Excessive Alcohol intake